Myths and controversies about what causes cancer

 In the UK, the Food Standards Agency regulates the content of milk and other dairy products to ensure these products are safe to consume.

 Not smoking, followed by maintaining a healthy weight through eating a healthy diet and keeping active, are the most effective ways to reduce your cancer risk.
 Research shows that eating too much red meat, and any amount of processed meat, increases the risk of bowel and stomach cancer.
 For cancer prevention, it is best to eat no more than about three portions a week of red meat (350 to 500 grams in total cooked weight), such as beef, pork and lamb, and to eat little, if any, processed meat, such as ham and bacon.

 Food additives are ingredients added to foods for various reasons – for example, to add colour, enhance flavours or to make them last longer.
 All additives, including artificial sweeteners, are assessed for safety before they are used in foods.
 An E number is a reference number given to food additives that have passed safety tests and have been approved for use in the UK and throughout the European Union.

 The only additives for which evidence has shown a link with cancer are nitrites and nitrates, which are used as preservatives in processed meat.
-Eating processed meat is strongly associated with an increased risk of bowel and stomach cancer.
+Eating processed meat is strongly associated with an increased risk of bowel cancer.

 There is currently no other strong evidence linking food additives to an increased cancer risk.